-With our Italian lessons for European countries you will learn "European countries" in 4 easy steps.
-The Italian you will learn in this lesson consists of 10 Names of countries in Europe.
+With our Italian lessons you will learn the topic "European countries" in 4 quick and easy steps.
+The Italian you will learn in these lessons consists of 10 names of countries in Europe.

 |1||il Regno Unito||United Kingdom|